grorp/ggraffiti/README.md

 Features:

 - Paint pixel-by-pixel on any node
-- Paint in any color with the RGB spray can
+- Paint in custom colors with the RGB spray can
-- [Experimental] Paint up to 5×5 pixels at a time
+- Different sizes: Paint up to 5×5 pixels at a time [experimental]
 - Remove graffiti with the eraser-like "remover" spray can or by digging the sprayed nodes
 - Respects protection mods
 - Compatible with Minetest Game and MineClone 2